mighty-digital/tap-apple-search-ads/README.md

 tap-apple-search-ads.exe --config .\config.json --catalog .\catalog.json
 ```

 This command will output the Singer messages to the STDOUT.
-Output of the command can be piped directly into the Singer Targets.
+The output of the command can be piped directly into the Singer Targets.

 ### Usage Example.